JDStraughan/jdstraughan.github.io/_posts/2015-06-04-our-walt-disney-world-trip-planning-faq.md

 Nothing beats [Kusafiri Coffee Shop &amp; Bakery](https://disneyworld.disney.go.com/dining/animal-kingdom/kusafiri-coffee-shop-and-bakery/) after a morning ride on [Kilimanjaro Safaris](https://disneyworld.disney.go.com/attractions/animal-kingdom/kilimanjaro-safaris/).
 The pastries are family sized, and a warm cup of coffee is always welcome.
 For Napal inspired Asian fare, the [Yak &amp; Yeti Restaurant](https://disneyworld.disney.go.com/dining/animal-kingdom/yak-and-yeti-restaurant/) is a fun place, and their lunch and dinner menus have a lot to offer.

-TODO: BBQ - Good QuickService value - outdoor seating - ducks and wildlife
+One of our favorite quick service restaurants is [Flame Tree Barbecue](https://disneyworld.disney.go.com/dining/animal-kingdom/flame-tree-barbecue/) on [Discovery Island](http://en.wikipedia.org/wiki/Discovery_Island_%28Disney%27s_Animal_Kingdom%29).
+This is a great value for dining plan participants and the outdoor seating is one of the best areas in the parks.
+We have had ducks running under our feet with great views of wildlife and Expedition Everest in the background.
+Some of the tables are a bit more isolated, offering a more peaceful dining experience, except for the occasional bird attempting to steal some food.

-Animal Kingdom is packed with quick service locations including pizza, barbecue, mixed drinks, and ice cream.
+Animal Kingdom is packed with other quick service and snack locations including pizza, Asian fare, mixed drinks, and ice cream.

 ## When should we book our reservations?